-*Early applications are strongly recommended as priority consideration for admission, scholarship and grant assistance from the School of Law are given to those who apply by the given semester deadline.
+*Early applications are strongly recommended because priority consideration for admission, scholarship, and grant assistance from Regent Law are given to those who apply by the given semester deadline.

-Note: International applicants who wish to study on campus have non-negotiable deadlines regarding I20 issuance in addition to supplementary admissions requirements.
-These requirements will change depending on several factors such as your citizenship or visa status.
+Note: International applicants who wish to study on campus have non-negotiable deadlines regarding I-20 issuance in addition to supplementary admission requirements.
+These requirements will change depending on several factors, such as citizenship or visa status.
 For more information, please visit our International Students Admissions page.

-The admissions committee seeks to do more than simply enroll those with the greatest academic potential.
-We admit men and women who have demonstrated both academic ability as well as a committment to the school's mission as a Christ-centered institution.
+The Regent Law admissions committee seeks to do more than simply enroll those with the greatest academic potential.
+We admit men and women who have demonstrated both academic ability and a commitment to the school's mission as a Christ-centered institution.

-Applicants should possess a "J.D. equivalent" degree—be able to prove that the degree qualifies them to practice law in their home country or that they are eligible for licensure.
+Applicants should possess a JD-equivalent degree and must be able to prove that the degree qualifies them to practice law in their home country or that they are eligible for licensure.

-Once you have fulfilled the admissions requirements listed in the below application process, you may be contacted for an admissions interview, which is by invitation only.
+Once you have fulfilled the admission requirements listed in the below application process, you may be contacted for an admissions interview, which is by invitation only.

 Admission decisions are made on a rolling basis, with most applicants being notified within three weeks of the date that the application and all supporting documents are received by the Admissions Office.